PowerShell: Set Environment Variable

 [Environment]::SetEnvironmentVariable means calling the .NET object “Environment” and using its method “SetEnvironmentVariable”.

-# removing a env var from registry [Environment]::SetEnvironmentVariable("myY", $null, "User") # or [Environment]::SetEnvironmentVariable("xyz", $null, "Machine")
+# removing a env var from registry [Environment]::SetEnvironmentVariable("xyz", $null, "User") # or [Environment]::SetEnvironmentVariable("xyz", $null, "Machine")

 changes of environment variable in registry is not reflected in current PowerShell session. type

 exit to exit PowerShell, then start a new session.